pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 `
 ```

-- Maximum number of channels: 200 per API call.

 Parameters:
-- channels
-  - Type: [String]
-  - Default: n/a
-  - Description: List of channels to add to the group.
+- channels (required) — Type: [String], Default: n/a.
+List of channels to add.
-- to
-  - Type: String
-  - Default: n/a
-  - Description: The channel group name to add channels to.
+- to — Type: String, Default: n/a.
+Channel group to add channels to.
-- custom
-  - Type: PubNub.RequestConfiguration
-  - Default: PubNub.RequestConfiguration()
+- custom — Type: PubNub.RequestConfiguration, Default: PubNub.RequestConfiguration().
+Per-request configuration.
-  - Description: Per-request customization of PubNub configuration or network session.
-- completion
-  - Type: ((Result<(group: String, channels: [String]), Error>) -> Void)?
+- completion — Type: ((Result<(group: String, channels: [String]), Error>) -> Void)?, Default: nil.
+Async result.
-  - Default: nil
-  - Description: Async result of the call.

-Completion handler result:
+#### Completion handler result
-- Success: Tuple with channel group and array of channels added.
+- Success: Tuple (group, channels) with the channel group and the channels added.
 - Failure: Error describing the failure.

 ### Sample code

 #### Add channels
 ##### Reference code
 ```
 1

 ```

 ## List channels in a channel group

 ##### Requires Stream Controller add-on
+Enable Stream Controller for your key in the Admin Portal.
+See the support page for enabling add-ons.

 Lists all channels in a channel group.